Counterfactual Inference for Consumer Choice Across Many Product Categories: The Model

 \subsection{Random Utility Models and Independence of Irrelevant Alternatives}

-In this section we introduce the canonical Random Utility Model (RUM) that we will use in this paper.
+In this section, we introduce the canonical random utility model (RUM).
 Consider shopper $i$ on a shopping trip at time $t$.
-In each product category $c = 1 \ldots C$ (e.g.\ bananas, laundry detergent, yogurt) there are $j = 1 \ldots J_c$ products to choose between.
+In each product category, $c = 1 \ldots C$ (e.g.\ bananas, laundry detergent, yogurt), there are $j = 1 \ldots J_c$ products to choose between.
 Within each category, the shopper has unit demand and will purchase at most one item.
-To simplify the model, we assume that the product categories are disjoint and that there is no substitution or complementarity between products in separate categories.
-The shopper purchases the item that provides her with the highest utility among the options in the category.
+To simplify the model, we assume that the product categories are disjoint and that there is no substitution or complementarity between products in separate categories. \footnote{See \cite{Ruiz2020} for a related paper that uses a heuristic approach to identify potential substitutes and complements automatically based on patterns of co-purchase.} The shopper purchases the item that provides her with the highest utility among the options in the category.

-If we assume that the $\epsilon_{ijt}$ are drawn i.i.d.\ from an Extreme Value Type 1 distribution\footnotemark{}, then
+If we assume that the $\epsilon_{ijt}$ are drawn i.i.d.\ from an extreme value type 1 distribution\footnotemark{}, then

 The ratio of purchase probabilities between any two items $j$ and $j'$ in the same category depend only on the ratio of their $u$ values.